fmristats/fmristats/README.rst

 Thank you for citing this project.

+.. changelog:: 0.0.6

+    * Added .ravel to Image: Will return a copy of the 1-D flattend data that do not contain zeros or nan.
+    * Added .components to Image: Will label the non-zero components in the image.
+    * Beautified the output of picture().
+(A legend and a colourbar are now added by default.)

 .. changelog:: 0.0.5

-    * So far, creating the data matrix dropped between block observations and demeaned the time vector for numerical stability and convenience.
+    * Thus far creating the data matrix dropped between block observations and demeaned the time vector for numerical stability and convenience.
 This is still the default behaviour but there is now the option to not follow the default.